 Writing-up and Training Support fees for postgraduate research students

-As part of you postgraduate research tuition fees, you may need to pay Training Support and Writing-up period fees.
+As part of your postgraduate research tuition fees, you may need to pay Training Support and Writing-up period fees.

 Writing-up period fees

-If you need to write up your work after the minimum period of attendance, you will need to pay either a Continuation fee or an Administration fee.
+If you are a PhD student, you will need to write up your work after the minimum period of attendance.
+You will need to pay either a Continuation fee or an Administration fee.